jnaidu/Developer-Portal-GitBook/managing_roles/grant_roles.md

 * Solution Center Solution Administrator

 #### Steps:
-1. On the left panel, click **Solutions**.
+1. On the left panel of the **Solutions Center**, click **Solutions**.
 A list of all the solutions that have access to the solution center will be displayed.
 2. Select your solution by clicking on the solution name.
 3. Click the **Users** tab.
 A list of users who have access to your solution will be displayed.
 4. Search for the desired user, and select a user by clicking on the user name.